DavidsonGroup/flexiplex/index.md

 1	1867
 ```
 The first line can be interpreted as there was 1 barcode which was found in 15 reads etc. This data is provided to help work out how many cells were sequenced (e.g. by creating a knee plot).

+# Tips to speed up flexiplex

+Flexiplex can be slow if checking against a large number of barcodes (>1000) in noisy reads.
+Below are a few ideas you can try to speed up barcode demulpiplexing:
+  1. Run flexiplex in barcode [discovery mode](#assigning-single-cell-long-reads-to-10x-3-cellular-barcodes-when-barcodes-are-unknown), then intersect the found barcodes with the known list to reduce the search space.
+  2. Flexiplex is not currently multi-threaded, but you can achieve parallel excecution manuualy by splitting the .fasta or .fastq into several smaller files and running flexiplex on each in parallel.
+The split linux command can help split files up.
+  3. Reduce the tolerated edit distance of the flanking and barcode sequence (-f and -e flags)

 # Support or Contact

 To report issues, provide feedback or make a request please post a new [github issue](https://github.com/DavidsonGroup/flexiplex/issues).
 We are keen to hear if you are using flexiplex for a use case not described above or if you have suggestions for predefined settings/options (e.g. bulk sample demultiplexing).